A fried chicken chain just released an ad with no chicken in it at all.

 Our Take: Can a Cover Song Sell Fried Chicken?

-Rarely do we see KFC choose absence over abundance, but in this case, it works.
+Rarely do we see KFC choose absence over abundance, but in this case, we think it works.

-What strikes us is how this quiet film isn't just launching a menu item but also serves as the opening note of an entire global identity change.
+What strikes us is how this music video isn't just launching a menu item but also serves as the opening note of an entire global identity change.

-If audiences are receptive to the Linger cover, don't be surprised if the golden arches of fried chicken start pulling off more stunts that defy customer expectations.
+If audiences take to the "Linger" cover, expect the Colonel to keep pulling stunts that defy customer expectations.

 Want to spark a creative revolution with your ideas?
-Discover the top creative agencies making a change in our agency directory.
+Discover these top creative agencies making a change in our agency directory.